kamailio/kamailio-wiki/docs/tutorials/security/kamailio-security.md

     server_signature=no

-In the same category you have the sip_warning parameter, which is by default enabled.
+In the same category you have the sip_warning parameter, which is by default disabled.
 This setting exposes a lot of information about your infrastructure.
 In production it is advisable to just disable:

     sip_warning=0